prathimacode-hub/Featured-Services-Page/README.md

 - Keynote Speaker Through The Lens Of My Expertise
 -
-- Subject Matter Expert with an Industry Exposure to Shape the Products
+- Subject Matter Expert with an Industry Exposure to Build the Products
 -
-- Conducted more than 200+ Sessions as a Technical Mentor For Budding Developers Till Date
+- Conducted more than 200+ Sessions as a Technical Mentor For Budding Developers
 -
-- Spreading Valuable Content & Learnings as a Writer to the Clients
+- Spreading Valuable Content as a Writer to the Clients
 -
 - A Passionate Entrepreneur & an Efficient Jury Member